umee-network/umee/x/leverage/spec/01_concepts.md

 Some important quantities that govern the behavior of the `leverage` module are derived from a combination of parameters, borrow values, and oracle prices.
 The math and reasoning behind these values will appear below.

 As a reminder, the following values are always available as a basis for calculations:
-- User token balances, available through the `bank` module.
-This works for uTokens too.
+- Account token and uToken balances, available through the `bank` module.
+- Total supply of any token or uToken denomination, available through the `bank` module.
 - The `leverage` module account balance, available through the `bank` module.
 - Collateral uToken amounts held in the `leverage` module account for individual borrowers, stored in `leverage` module [State](02_state.md).
 - Borrowed denominations and amounts for individual borrowers, stored in `leverage` module [State](02_state.md).
+- Total borrows summed over all borrower accounts, derived from the above.
 - Leverage module [Parameters](07_params.md)
 - Token parameters from the [Token Registry](02_state.md#Token-Registry)